gammapy/fermi-hero/README.md

 Documentation online: https://fermi-hero.readthedocs.org

-To read the documentation locally:
+To read the documentation locally open `docs/_build/html/index.html` in your webbrowser.
-	$ cd docs
-	$ make html